ama291/Music-Driven-Workout-App/README.md

 will be given that rpm; otherwise, they will be given the suggested rpm that has been retrieved from the database for that exercise.

+The exercises scraped from bodybuilding.com did not have any information about duration or rpm (it was also not available in any single source), so we added these fields to the database.
+For each exercise, we filled in these fields based on a reasonable range of values for its corresponding category.

 We have not yet dealt with getting music that matches the beat of each exercise, that will be the next iteration.
 At that time, we will apply the themes chosen by the user.